GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 FLEDGE does not yet prevent a website's ad network from learning which ads a person sees.
 We expect to modify the API to become more private over time.

 {% endDetails %}

 {% Details %}

+{% DetailsSummary %}
+### Can the Topics API be used with the FLEDGE API?

+{% endDetailsSummary %}
+Yes.
+An observed topic for the current user, provided by the Topics API, could be used as contextual information by a seller or bidder.
+A topic could be included in the following properties:

+*  `auctionSignals`, a property of the auction configuration object passed to `navigator.runAdAuction()`
+*  `userBiddingSignals`, a property of the interest group configuration object passed to `navigator.joinAdInterestGroup()`

+{% endDetails %}

+{% Details %}